leyuwei/PDFuck/README.md

 ## Why PDFuck

 - **Find figures and tables in one click**: Detects captions such as `Figure`, `Fig.`, `Table`, `图`, and `表`, plus page images and likely tables without standard captions.
 Results are grouped by page and focus the target when selected.
 - **Five interface languages**: Switch between Simplified Chinese, English, Japanese, Russian, and Spanish from the View panel.
-Window titles, native file dialogs, notices, dialogs, printing, and export flows follow the selected language.
+Window titles, native file dialogs, notices, dialogs, printing, and export flows follow the selected language, and the choice persists after restart.
 - **Link citations to references**: Recognizes common numeric (`[1]`, `[2-4]`) and author-year citations and creates clickable links between in-text citations and bibliography entries.
 - **Lightweight paper-oriented grammar checks**: Flags common English spelling, repeated-word, and subject-verb agreement issues and links each result back to its context.
 It is a review aid, not an uncontrolled rewrite engine.
 - **Edit PDF text as editable objects**: PDF.js text blocks are regrouped into natural chunks.
 New text inherits the source font, size, weight, style, alignment, color, and sampled page background, and remains movable and editable after saving.